-There are many beaches in Sayulita and the most popular one is the main beach.
+There are many beaches in Sayulita; the main beach is the most popular one.
 This is where people usually hang out because it’s very accessible.

 This is also where all the surfing classes take place because the waves are super friendly to beginners.
 Sayulita’s main beach is a learning beach for new surfers because it is easy to navigate.

-There was also an issue about the pumping system of the town that made the Sayulita main beach dirty.
+There was also an issue with the pumping system of the town that made the Sayulita main beach dirty.
 That was years ago and that’s all been solved since 2019.

 No need to worry about dirty water although I have to admit that our beaches here are not as clear as the Caribbean.